 Bottom Line

-Disclaimer: Please do not use this blog post as a substitute for legal advice from a licensed attorney in Texas.
+Disclaimer: Please do not use this blog post as a substitute for legal counsel or advice from a licensed attorney in Texas.
 Laws change frequently, and this post may not be updated at the time that you read it.
 Please contact us if you have any questions about Texas laws or anything else regarding your property management needs.